Chicago, IL Rear-End Truck Accident Attorneys

 In most rear-end collisions, the big truck or other commercial vehicle striking from the rear is usually to blame.
-If the vehicle is a large commercial truck, the trucker may have been cited for causing the crash.
+If the vehicle is a large, commercial truck, the trucker may have been cited for causing the accident.

 Commercial truck accidents can be complicated as there are often several companies that may be held liable in a trucking injury case.
-Other parties that might be responsible could include the trucker's transport company that owns the commercial vehicle and employs the driver but is contracted by another company to haul a load.
+There may be a transport company that owns the truck and employs the driver, yet they are contracted by another company to haul a load.

-Truck accidents cause life-altering personal injuries.
-The weight and velocity of commercial truck collisions can harm victims in different ways, including:
+Truck accidents cause some of the violent and enduring personal injuries.
+The weight and velocity of these large truck collisions can harm victims in many different ways like the following:

 - Traumatic brain injuries (TBIs) and concussions